Vignan Schools: CBSE

-Some of the Vignan schools follow CBSE syllabus and some SSC.
-Vignan Bo Tree School in Nizampet and world one in Kondapur provides CBSE syllabus.
+Vignan schools Hyderabad follow CBSE syllabus.
+World one School in Kondapur provides CBSE & Cambridge syllabus.

 Student activities

 Vignanothsav

 Vignanothsav is a unique initiative taken by Vignan Global Gen Schools to bring together students of schools from all over the state to participate in sports, literary and cultural competitions and showcase their talents.

-Vignite
+V-Ignite

 V-Ignite, a newsletter from Vignan Vidyalayas, is the only newsletter published by students of Vignan.
 It is described as of the students, by the students and for the students.
 It contains information of the events taking place in Vignan Group of Schools.